solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 8. Select **Save password?** to toggle it on.
 9. Select **Save**

-## Exercise 5: Enable Query Store
+## Exercise 5: Modify Server Paramaeters

-The Query Store feature in Azure Database for PostgreSQL provides a way to track query performance over time.
-Query Store simplifies performance troubleshooting by helping you quickly find the longest running and most resource-intensive queries.
-Query Store automatically captures a history of queries and runtime statistics, and it retains them for your review.
-It separates data by time windows so that you can see database usage patterns.
-Data for all users, databases, and queries is stored in a database named azure_sys in the Azure Database for PostgreSQL instance.

-> NOTE: You are going to enable query store now as it takes a few minutes for the queries to start to be recorded.
+You are going to enable query store now as it takes a few minutes for the queries to start to be recorded.
 You will utilize the query store in Lab 2.
+Additionally, you will be enabling parameters to support logical replication in Lab 2.

 1. Swithc to the Azure Portal
 2. Browse to your **PREFIX-pg-flex-eastus-16** instance
 3. Under **Settings**, select **Server parameters**
 4. Browse for `pg_qs.query_capture_mode`
 5. Set the value to `TOP`
+6. Browse for the `wal_level` parameters
+7. Set the value to `logical`
+8. Browse for the `azure.extensions` parameter
+9. Select the **pglogical** checkbox
+10. Browse for the `max_worker_processes`parameter
+11. Set the value to `16`
-6. Select **Save**
+12. Select **Save**
+13. Repeat the same steps for the **PREFIX-pg-flex-eastus-14** instance

 ## Exercise 6: Writing your first query